nuts92/TrackIt/README.md

 # TrackIt App

-This is the repository for the Game Counter App Project required as Project Number Two in Udacity Nanodegree Program.
+This is the repository for the Game Counter App Project required by the Udacity Nanodegree Program.

 ### App Description

-TrackIt App is a Soccer Counter App that allows the user to track the Goals and the Fouls of his/her Soccer Team in real time in addition to tracking the Goals and the Fouls of the Guest Team.
-The user can save the Game Results and this will allow the user to view all the saved games ordered by date and choose which result he/she would like to share with friends.
+TrackIt App is a Soccer Counter App that allows the user to track the Goals and the Fouls of his/her Soccer Team in real time in addition to tracking the Goals and Fouls of the Guest Team.
+The user can save the Game Results and view all the saved games ordered by date and choose which result he/she would like to share with friends.

 ### App Design

-The App has different screens and features which are as follows:
+The App has multiple screens and features which are as follows:

 ### The Splash Screen

-When the user opens the TrackIt App, it starts with a Splash Screen which is the first startup screen that appears when the TrackIt App is opened.It is a simple constant screen that is displayed for a fixed amount of time basically 3000 seconds which is used to display the TrackIt App Logo in an animated way.
+When the user opens the TrackIt App, it starts with a Splash Screen which is the first startup screen that appears when the TrackIt App is opened.
+It is a simple constant screen that is displayed for a fixed amount of time basically 3000 seconds which is used to display the TrackIt App Logo in an animated way as shown below.

 ### The Splash Screen displays as below: